Bruno Sattler: Provenance and early years

-A proper job
+Police service

 Meanwhile, he remained in contact with his "Freikorps" comrades from the time of the insurrection.
 One of them was by this time working for the police service, and through this contact Sattler also received and accepted the offer of a job in the police service, joining the "Criminal police" in 1928.
 Almost immediately he was picked out for a training programme for future "Criminal Commissars".
 He was also becoming more politicised.
 By 1945 the National Socialist Party had more than ten million members, but in the early 1930s, although the intensified polarisation of politics was beginning to spill out into the streets, National Socialism was still a minority movement.
 Membership numbers run more or less chronologically, though there appear to have been several batches running concurrently.
 From Sattler's membership number it is apparent that he joined the party in October or November 1931.
 Further evidence of his political preferences and inclinations comes from his switch from the "Criminal Police" to the "Political Police" in 1933.